 If you spend too much time looking at your digital device or standing, your neck may suffer.

-- Reading and sending texts, watching videos on your phone, and watching that trending TikTok video creates a perfect storm for repetitive stress and strain on your neck.
+• Reading and sending texts, watching videos on your phone, and watching that trending TikTok video create a perfect storm for repetitive stress and strain on your neck.

-Strengthening your neck muscles and improving their agility are important steps towards addressing poor lifestyle habits that stress your neck.
+Strengthening your neck muscles and improving their agility are important steps toward addressing poor lifestyle habits that stress your neck.
 Flexibility and strength are improved with physical therapy.

 Additionally, it makes them less stressed.
 We work with physicians, physical therapists, and other professionals to develop treatment plans that promote tissue healing and pain relief.